Multiple target tracking based on sets of trajectories: Relation with other MTT models

 \subsection{Relation with sets of labelled trajectories}

-In this section we analyse the labelling of the trajectories.
+As explained above, MTT of targets without identification can be performed without labels.
+Nevertheless, in this section, we analyse the labelling of the trajectories to establish a link with the labelled approach, which was discussed in Section \ref{subsec:Motivation-for-sets}.
 In \cite{Vo13}, a target label is the pair $\left(t,l\right)$, where $t$ is the birth time and $l$ is the component of the birth model (\ref{eq:birth_model_radar}) from which the target is generated.
 A labelled target state corresponds to adding this (unique) label to its state.

-We can easily extend this label assignment for trajectories such that a labelled trajectory state is formed as $\left(l,t,x^{1:i}\right)$ where $l$ indicates that it was born from component $l$ of the birth model, see (\ref{eq:birth_model_radar}).
-In this case, the calculation of the multitrajectory filtering PDF $\pi_{l}^{k}\left(\cdot\right)$ is analogous to what was presented previously in Section \ref{sub:Conjugate-form}:
+While the literature has focused on sets of labelled targets and sequences of sets of labelled targets, the approach can be easily extended to sets of labelled trajectories.
+In this case, a labelled trajectory state is formed as $\left(l,t,x^{1:i}\right)$ where $l$ indicates that it was born from component $l$ of the birth model, see (\ref{eq:birth_model_radar}).

+In this case, for the birth model (\ref{eq:birth_model_radar}) and the standard measurement model, the calculation of the labelled multitrajectory filtering density $\pi_{\ell}^{k}\left(\cdot\right)$ is analogous to what was presented previously in (\ref{eq:posterior_radar}):

 where